decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

    - Name: RFC1918_Networks
    - Type: Network(s)
    - Categories: VPN
-   # Make sure these are added seperatly and not saved as a block.
-Press Enter after adding each one.
-It will produce an error if not.
+   # Press Enter after adding each IP range.
+It will produce an error if you add them all together as one.
    - Content: 192.168.0.0/16 10.0.0.0/8 172.16.0.0/12
    - Statistics: Optional
    - Description: Private IP ranges